Yvette Wilson

 Yvette Reneé Wilson (March 6, 1964 – June 14, 2012) was an American comedian and actress.
-She was known for her role as Andell Wilkerson, the shopkeeper of the local hangout on the UPN sitcoms Moesha (1996–2001); and restaurant owner and Nikki's (played by Mo'Nique) best friend on its spinoff The Parkers (1999–2004).
+She was known for her role as Andell Wilkerson, the owner of the local restaurant and hangout on the UPN sitcoms Moesha (1996–2001); and restaurant owner and Nikki's (played by Mo'Nique) best friend on its spinoff The Parkers (1999–2004).
 She had appeared in many comedy films such as House Party 3, Friday, and on Russell Simmons' Def Comedy Jam.
 She was also known for her role as Rita in the 1995 F. Gary Gray film Friday.
 Wilson died from cervical cancer at the age of 48.

 Early life

 Before she started her career in the entertainment business, Wilson attended San Jose State University and majored in communications.
 In 1991 she was a contestant on the game show Supermarket Sweep.

 Wilson first entered comedy when she lost a bet and had to perform as a stand-up comedian at a friend's club.
 She decided to make a living off comedy and never turned back.